Freedom of Expression and New Technologies

 for true freedom of expression.
 Also the involuntary exploitation of the

-databody that is strongly driven by economic interest is an aspect of this
+databody that is strongly driven by economic interest

 attack on the individual or on groups.